ibm-messaging/mq-mqi-nodejs/README.md

 [GitHub issue tracker](https://github.com/ibm-messaging/mq-mqi-nodejs/issues).

-Contributions to this package can be accepted under the terms of the IBM Contributor License Agreement, found in the file CLA.md of this repository.
+Contributions to this package can be accepted under the terms of the IBM Contributor License Agreement, found in the file [CLA.md](CLA.md) of this repository.
-When submitting a pull request, you must include a statement stating you accept the terms in CLA.md.
+When submitting a pull request, you must include a statement stating you accept the terms in the CLA.